CalvinNeo/CFortranTranslator/README.md

 child ParseNode may also be referred when generating upper level ParseNode, so do not change child index of:

 1. NT_VARIABLEINITIAL: referred by function_decl
-2. NT_FUNCTIONDECLARE：referred by interface of paramtable
+2. NT_FUNCTIONDECLARE: referred by interface of paramtable

 ### name mapping
 many type names and function names are mapped, they are defined in in [/gen_config.h](/gen_config.h)